Knife Play

 Safety, consent & law

 Between fully informed, sober, consenting adults knife play can be legal, but it is genuinely dangerous: it carries serious risks of cuts, infection and accidental injury, and in many jurisdictions consent does not extend to grievous bodily harm.
-Responsible framing, consistent with the RACK ethos, stresses extensive negotiation, sobriety, skill, first-aid readiness, sterile or clean implements, and clear limits and safewords.
-This entry is descriptive only and offers no instruction.
+Responsible framing, consistent with the RACK ethos, stresses extensive negotiation, sobriety, skill, first-aid readiness, clean implements, and clear limits and safewords.
+The risk is real, which is why the practice sits at the far edge of what the community considers advanced play.

 - Scratching46/100Amychesis · Sensation & PainAmychesis is a consensual interest in arousal from scratching or being scratched with the fingernails, producing sharp surface sensation and sometimes temporary marks.
 A form of sensation play that links touch with intimacy and marking.46